 Parechovirus is a viral genus in the family Picornaviridae.
 The genus is composed of two species: Human parechovirus and Ljungan virus.
 Six types of human parechovirus have been identified: human parechovirus 1 (formerly echovirus 22), human parechovirus 2 (formerly echovirus 23), and human parechoviruses 3, 4, 5 and 6, respectively.
 Human parechoviruses cause mild respiratory illness, but have been implicated in cases of myocarditis and encephalitis in neonates.
 Human parechoviruses are commonly spread and more than 95% of humans are infected by human parechoviruses early in life, within two to five years of age.

-Miracle in Motion is pleased to announce that we are contributing to the funding for Dr. Samir Shah's research study at the Children's Hospital of Philadelphia:
+Miracle in Motion is pleased to announce that we have contributed to the funding for Dr. Samir Shah's

 Title: Human parechoviruses as a cause of meningitis in neonates and young infants